-• In general, the existing and developing international fuel standards and regulations are leading the maritime indust to contribute to the adoption of alternative fuels, including liquid and gaseous biofuels, for decarbonisation. • bservation: Overall there is no unresolvable or unmitigable risk identified in the HAZIDs performed on FAME, HVO, FT diesel ar FAME This reveals the some of the fuels (e.g., HVO and FT diesel) may be readily applicable for maritime applications Others may require modification or upgrades of the fuel-supply system and possible change of some of the componen of the engine • Regardless of how easily these biofuels may be applied in the maritime environment, the study also revealed that the level of modification is dictated by the biofuel mixing considered and by the chemical composition of the same (which in term depends on the biomass feedstock used). • tisk & Safety • • Itigations and Suggestions: The HAZIDs demonstrate the need for standards to be put in place ensure adequate biofuel specification, as well maximum/minimum property ranges for these fuels to be fit for purpose (depending also on the feedstock as production pathway).
-Guidelines detailing the biofuel properties that may impact the reliability of equipment's and requirements for clo monitoring of the same should be developed by the industry Further demonstration studies of fit for purpose of the engines and other components are necessary.
-In these studie focus is to be put on demonstrating that applicability of the biofuels does not affect safety, operational reliability are overall emissions.
+In general, the existing and developing international fuel standards and regulations are leading the maritime industri to contribute to the adoption of alternative fuels, including liquid and gaseous biofuels, for decarbonisation.
+Observation: Overall there is no unresolvable or unmitigable risk identified in the HAZIDs performed on FAME, HVO, FT diesel and FAME This reveals the some of the fuels (e.g., HVO and FT diesel) may be readily applicable for maritime applications Others may require modification or upgrades of the fuel-supply system and possible change of some of the component of the engine • Regardless of how easily these biofuels may be applied in the maritime environment, the study also revealed that the level of modification is dictated by the biofuel mixing considered and by the chemical composition of the same (which in term depends on the biomass feedstock used).
+Mitigations and Suggestions: isk & Safety The HAZIDs demonstrate the need for standards to be put in place ensure adequate biofuel specification, as well maximum/minimum property ranges for these fuels to be fit for purpose (depending also on the feedstock as production pathway).
+Guidelines detailing the biofuel properties that may impact the reliability of equipment's and requirements for clos monitoring of the same should be developed by the industry • Further demonstration studies of fit for purpose of the engines and other components are necessary.
+In these studie focus is to be put on demonstrating that applicability of the biofuels does not affect safety, operational reliability a overall emissions.
 It is likely that the application of biofuels will require more frequent inspections, cleanings and maintenance procedur onboard.
-Engine manufacturers, components providers, classification societies, owner and operators are invited develop guidelines to support the industry in this matter A lessons-learnt mechanism can be put in place to track incidents relating to the usage of biofuels with their prop root cause analysis and mitigation measures.
-In the body of the study report, a detailed biofuels checklist roadmap for risk assessment is provided.
-This could service of the study report, and the place to the tend of the study report, and the place to the tend of the study report.
+Engine manufacturers, components providers, classification societies, owner and operators are invited develop guidelines to support the industry in this matter A lessons-learnt mechanism can be put in place to track incidents relating to the usage of biofuels with their proproot cause analysis and mitigation measures. • In the body of the study report, a detailed biofuels checklist roadmap for risk assessment is provided.
+This could ser as basis for an IMO publication in view of supporting the uptake of biofuels